Why Due Diligence Matters in Accounting Outsourcing

 With accounting outsourcing, you are capitalizing on the service, expertise and time of people.
 It’s critical that you know the working conditions of your potential team to ensure they can deliver quality service.

 GOV.UK, Britain’s official public sector information website, published a three-point advise that you can adapt to due diligence in outsourcing.
-It lays down key activities to minimise risks on your labour supply chain.
-Here’s the summary:
+It lays down key activities to minimise risks in your labour supply chain.

-• Check - Know your own risks, including those of your suppliers'.
+• Check - Know your own risks, including those of your suppliers.
 It includes legal, financial, tax and social obligations risks.
 You must also check for modern slavery and exploitation risks.
+Overall, the checking stage ensures that your supplier can help you remain compliant with all applicable regulatory requirements.

 • Act - Once you’ve identified risks, perform the appropriate action to mitigate them or remove them completely.